 There are larger pressure cookers on the market if a 6L pressure cooker isn’t big enough, for around the same price.

 Although there are many features, you still only have the one pot to do everything in.
 If you decide to deep fry, you would need to empty the pot every time after use, if you wanted to shallow fry you have a long way down the pot to work, which isn’t as easy as a frying pan.
 It would take a bit of organisation to become efficient with it.

 The Pressure King Pro 6 Litre has more capabilities for the inventive cook.
-There are a lot of possibilities if you’re prepared to use the functions available, but it is expensive for a 6L electric pressure cooker and if size is your only reason for checking this out, then this may not be the right option for you.
+There are a lot of possibilities if you’re prepared to use the functions available, but it is expensive for a 6L electric pressure cooker and if size is your only reason for checking this out, then a 5L pressure cooker might be enough.